wuyuwenj/JS_project/README.md

 <a rel="noreferrer" target="_blank" href="https://wuyuwenj.github.io/JS_project/">Pixel Quack Quest: The Dungeon Rescue</a> is a game in which players must locate and rescue a group of missing ducks.
 Players must interact with characters and collect clues to uncover the ducks' whereabouts.

-Rules:

-1)	You will have 1 live on each level, try to avoid enemies and get over the hurdles

-2)	You can move left, right and jump

 Functionality